Unity-Technologies/ml-agents/docs/Training-PPO.md

 ### Gamma

 `gamma` corresponds to the discount factor for future rewards.
-This can be thought of as how far into the future the Agent should care about possible rewards.
-In situations when the Agent should be acting in the present in order to prepare for rewards in the distant future, this value should be large.
+This can be thought of as how far into the future the agent should care about possible rewards.
+In situations when the agent should be acting in the present in order to prepare for rewards in the distant future, this value should be large.
 In cases when rewards are more immediate, it can be smaller.